SummerSlam (2016): Preliminary matches

 The actual pay-per-view opened with Enzo Amore and Big Cass facing Chris Jericho and Kevin Owens.
 In the climax, Amore executed a diving DDT on Jericho only for Owens to break up the pinfall.
 Owens and Jericho then performed a Pop-Up "Codebreaker" on Amore, with Jericho pinning Amore for the win.

-In the second match, Sasha Banks defended the WWE Women's Championship against Charlotte with Dana Brooke is Banned from ringside.
+In the second match, Sasha Banks defended the WWE Women's Championship against Charlotte with Dana Brooke banned from ringside.
 Early in the match, both combatants tried to apply their respective holds on each other but their efforts were not successful.
-At one point during the match, Charlotte attempted a "Natural Selection", only for Banks to counter into the "Bank Statement".
-Charlotte eventually executed the "Natural Selection" on Banks for a near-fall.
-In the end, Banks applied the "Bank Statement", however Charlotte shifted her weight to score a pinfall victory and regain the championship.
+However, Charlotte caught Banks on the top turnbuckle and dropped her, causing Banks to land awkwardly, injuring her back in the process.
+At one point during the match, Banks managed to counter a Razor's Edge powerbomb into a hurricanrana.
+Banks performed her Double Knees move on Charlotte's back for a nearfall.
+Banks blocked a Superplex attempt and followed up with a Meteora outside the ring.
+Back inside, Banks attempted a Backstabber, but failed because of her injured back.
+Charlotte attempted a "Natural Selection", only for Banks to counter into the "Bank Statement".
+Charlotte managed to escape and eventually executed the "Natural Selection" on Banks for a near-fall.
+In the end, Banks applied the "Bank Statement", however, Charlotte shifted her weight to score a pinfall victory and regain the championship.

 Next, The Miz defended the Intercontinental Championship against Apollo Crews.
 The match ended when The Miz avoided a "Stinger Splash" by Crews, allowing Miz to execute the "Skull Crushing Finale" to retain the title.

 In the fourth match, AJ Styles faced John Cena.
 Early in the match, Styles countered an "Attitude Adjustment" into a Pele Kick and executed a "Styles Clash" for a near-fall, followed by Cena executing an "Attitude Adjustment" on Styles for a near-fall.
 Styles attempted a Springboard on Cena, which Cena countered into the STF.
 A trade of reversals from Styles's Calf Crusher and Cena's STF followed.
 Styles executed a "Phenomenal Forearm" on Cena for a two count.
 Cena performed a "Super Attitude Adjustment" on Styles for a nearfall.
 A shocked Cena tried another "Attitude Adjustment", but Styles countered it into a "Styles Clash".
 After a second "Phenomenal Forearm", Styles pinned Cena to win the match.
 After the match, Cena removed his armband and put it in the center of the ring before departing backstage to a standing ovation from the crowd.